Skip to content

 Containers are running but the application doesn’t work

 Banyan deploys containers but does not manage application-level networking between services across nodes.
-Containers on the same worker can communicate via localhost.
-Containers on different workers need external networking or a load balancer.
+Containers on the same agent can communicate via localhost.
+Containers on different agents need external networking or a load balancer.

 General